-- 2.2.
-No cases of disease caused by Schmallenberg virus have been detected or reported in New Zealand. - 2.3.
-The animals for export were born, raised, and continuously resident in a country recognized by the USDA as free of FMD and rinderpest (List of countries is located in Title 9, Code of Federal Regulations, Part 94, Section 94.1). - 2.4.
-The animals for export must be part of New Zealand's national herd for a minimum period of time.
-Paragraph 2.4.1 and 2.4.2 describe how the United States defines "part of the national herd" and for what time frame it must be part of the national herd: - 2.4.1.
-If the animals for export were imported from countries recognized by the USDA to be free of FMD and rinderpest, then these animals must have been free of any import quarantine restrictions and able to move freely within New Zealand's national herd for a minimum of 60 days prior to export to the United States. - 2.4.2.
-If the animals are offspring of animals or germplasm that was legally imported from a country not recognized by the USDA to be free of FMD and rinderpest, then the animals for export must have been free of any import quarantine restrictions and have been able to move freely within New Zealand's national herd for a minimum of 90 days prior to export. - 2.5.
-During the 12 months preceding the animal's qualification for export to the United States there was no clinical evidence of Brucellosis (Brucella abortus or Brucella ovis), leptospirosis, paratuberculosis (Johne's disease) or Maedi Visna found in these animals or other animals associated with the animals for export.
+- 2.1.
+New Zealand is free of foot-and-mouth disease (FMD), bovine spongiform encephalopathy (BSE), scrapie, surra, contagious caprine pleuropneumonia, Akabane, bluetongue, Aino, epizootic hemorrhagic disease, sheep scabies, sheep pox, goat pox, and Brucella melitensis. - 2.2.
+No cases of disease caused by Schmallenberg virus have been detected or reported inNew Zealand. - 2.3.
+The animals for export were born, raised, and continuously resident in a country recognized by the USDA as free of FMD (List of countries is located in Title 9, Code of Federal Regulations, Part 94, Section 94.1). - 2.4.
+The animals for export must be part of New Zealand's national herd for aminimum period of time.
+Paragraph 2.4.1 and 2.4.2 describe how the United States defines "part of the national herd" and for what time frame it must be part of the nationalherd: - 2.4.1.
+If the animals for export were imported from countries recognized by the USDA to be free of FMD, then these animals must have been free of any import quarantine restrictions and able to move freely within New Zealand's national herd for a minimum of 60 days prior to being qualified to enter pre-embarkation quarantine for export to the United States. - 2.4.2.
+If the animals are offspring of animals or germplasm that was legally imported from a country not recognized by the USDA to be free of FMD, then the animals for export must have been free of any import quarantine restrictions and have been able to move freely within New Zealand's national herd for a minimum of 90 days prior to being qualified to enter pre-embarkation quarantine to export. - 2.5.
+During the 12 months preceding qualification for the date of entrance into preembarkation quarantine prior to export to the United States, there was no clinical evidence of Brucellosis (Brucella abortus or Brucella ovis), leptospirosis, paratuberculosis (Johne's disease) or Maedi-Visna found in these animals or other animals associated with the animals for export.

 Note: This is a requirement specific to the animals designated for export to the United States, rather than the herd/ flock.
-The animals must be at least 12 months of age to qualify for export to the United States.
+The animals must be at least 12 months of age to qualify for entrance in to pre-embarkation quarantine for export to the United States.

 - 2.6.
-The herd/ flock of origin of goats and sheep intended for export has been inspected on the premises of origin by a veterinarian designated by the MPI, and they have been found to be free of any clinical evidence of other communicable disease, or exposure thereto, at the time the goats and sheep were selected for export. - 2.7.
-During the 12 months preceding the date of export there has been no clinical or laboratory diagnosis of Campylobacter fetus or tuberculosis (Mycobacterium bovis) in the flocks of origin of the animals for export. - 2.8.
-There have been no reports of Johne's disease among animals offered for import during the previous 3 years.
+The herd/ flock of origin of goats and sheep intended for export has been inspected on the premises of origin by a veterinarian designated by the MPI, and they have been found to be free of any clinical evidence of other communicable disease, or exposure thereto, at the time the goats and sheep were selected forexport. - 2.7.
+During the 12 months preceding qualification for the date of entrance into preembarkation quarantine prior to export to the United States the date of export there has been no clinical or laboratory diagnosis of Campylobacter fetus or tuberculosis (Mycobacterium bovis) in the flocks of origin of the animals for export.